Autodidac/Autodidac/README.md

 ---

-## C++23 Engine / Graphics / Tools Programmer
+## C++23 Engine Architect / Graphics Programmer / AI-Enabled Software Developer

-I’m an independent C++ developer building **EpochEngine**, a modern cross-platform C++23 engine, editor, automation platform, and AI-enabled development environment.
+I’m building **EpochEngine**: a modern C++23 creative software and game engine platform for building games, tools, editors, simulations, pipelines, and AI-enabled applications from one serious engine codebase.

-EpochEngine is not just a “game engine” by name.
-It is being built to support actual games, real-time software, simulation tools, procedural systems, AI-assisted workflows, automated development loops, and engine-integrated tooling.
+Epoch is not just another “game engine” repo.

-My work centers on practical high-performance software: rendering, engine architecture, editor systems, C++23 modules, local AI workflows, procedural generation, build automation, and self-verifying development pipelines.
+It is being designed as an engine, editor, runtime, automation layer, AI development surface, and software creation platform — with actual game support included instead of using “game engine” as a label for tech demos.

 ---